NAOMIE: S392-GBO

 2024

 Naomie was promoted to the second grade this year, and while school has been a bit challenging for her, she continues to persevere.
-Naomei does not have much support at home, and right after school, she rushes to the farm to join her grandparents for the day’s work.
+Naomie does not have much support at home, and right after school, she rushes to the farm to join her grandparents for the day’s work.
 This leaves her with little time to focus on her lessons, making school feel difficult at times.
 Despite these struggles, Naomie enjoys going to school as it offers her a much-needed break from the hardships of farming life.
 She is a quiet and shy student, but her determination to do her best shines through.
-Naomi has promised to keep working hard, and we are incredibly proud of her resilience and dedication to her education.
+Naomie has promised to keep working hard, and we are incredibly proud of her resilience and dedication to her education.
 We know that, with time, she will continue to grow and succeed.
-Sponsored by: Sponsored by: Maddie Hunt
+Sponsored by: Maddie Hunt

 November